-- Federal revenue and tax-related questions are among the most common questions posed by parliamentarians. - The Parliamentary Budget Officer (PBO) has prepared a reference table of the potential revenue impacts arising from adjusting the Goods and Services Tax (GST) rate, as well as some of the more prominent personal and corporate income tax rates, brackets and benefits in the federal tax system. - It is expected that this reference guide could provide a sound point for parliamentarians to broadly estimate the revenue impact of some adjustments to the federal tax system.
+- The revenue impact arising from changes to federal tax rates, credits and brackets are among the most common questions posed by parliamentarians. - The Parliamentary Budget Officer (PBO) has prepared a reference table of the potential revenue impacts arising from adjusting the Goods and Services Tax (GST) rate, as well as some of the more prominent personal and corporate income tax rates, brackets and benefits in the federal tax system. - It is expected that this reference guide could provide a sound starting point for parliamentarians to broadly estimate the revenue impact of some adjustments to the federal tax system.

-Prepared by: Jason Jacques\
+Prepared by: Jason Jacques

-\ The author would like to thank Jeff Danforth and Chris Matier for their advice and assistance.
-Any errors or omissions are the responsibility of the author (jason.jacques@parl.gc.ca).
+^{} The author would like to thank Chris Matier for his generous assistance.
+Please contact Jason Jacques (e-mail: jason.jacques@parl.gc.ca) for further information.

-1. Overview
+1 Overview